bellingcat/auto-archiver-extension/README.md

 # Auto Archiver Extension

-Chromium browser extension that connects to an API that calls [Belligncat's auto-archiver](https://github.com/bellingcat/auto-archiver).
+Chromium browser extension that connects to an API that calls [Bellingcat's auto-archiver](https://github.com/bellingcat/auto-archiver).

 > Beta deployment: only authorized emails can use it.
 Available on [chrome web store](https://chrome.google.com/webstore/detail/auto-archiver-extension/ojcimmjndnlmmlgnjaeojoebaceokpdp)